analytics-by-simran/Power-BI-Portfolio/README.md

 Welcome to my Power BI portfolio repository!
 Here is a collection of Power BI projects and dashboards that illustrate my talents and knowledge in data visualisation, business intelligence, and analytics using Power BI.

+# About Me
+I am a dedicated data geek with extensive experience in Power BI.
+I have vast expertise converting raw data into relevant insights, developing interactive dashboards, and advising organisations on data-driven decisions.
+This portfolio demonstrates my abilities to use Power BI to graphically present difficult data.